J. Harry Benrimo

-Joseph Henry McAlpin Benrimo, often referred to as just Benrimo or as J. Harry Benrimo, (21 June 1870 – 26 March 1942) was an American actor, playwright, and director.
-Williams College scholar and professor of music W. Anthony Sheppard stated that Benrimo was a "central and versatile figure in Orientalist theater."
-With George Cochrane Hazelton he co-authored the landmark orientalist drama The Yellow Jacket (1912), and with Harrison Rhodes he co-authored the play The Willow Tree (1917) which was based on a Japanese legend.
+Joseph Henry McAlpin Benrimo, often referred to as just Benrimo or as J. Harry Benrimo, (June 21, 1870 – March 26, 1942) was an American actor, playwright, director, Williams College scholar and professor of music.
+W. Anthony Sheppard stated that Benrimo was a "central and versatile figure in Orientalist theater."
+With George Cochrane Hazelton he co-authored the landmark orientalist drama The Yellow Jacket (1912), and with Harrison Rhodes he co-authored the play The Willow Tree (1917), based on a Japanese legend.
 The latter drama was made into a novel in 1918, a film in 1920, and the operetta Cherry Blossoms (1927).

-Benrimo began his career as a stage actor in California in 1892; working predominantly in San Francisco over the next five years in repertory theatre.
-In 1897 he created the Chinese character of Hop-Kee in the world premiere of Francis Powers's The First Born at its premiere.
+Benrimo began his career as a stage actor in California in 1892, working predominantly in San Francisco over the next five years in repertory theatre.
+In 1897 he created the Chinese character of Hop-Kee in the world premiere of Francis Powers's The First Born.
 David Belasco brought Benrimo to Broadway that same year in The First Born.
 He remained a prolific actor on Broadway through 1912.
 While he played a variety of roles, he found particular success portraying a Japanese character in Belasco's The Darling of the Gods (1902-1904) and a Native American character in The Girl of the Golden West (1905-1908).

-Benrimo was active as a director on Broadway from 1914-1931.
+Benrimo was active as a director on Broadway from 1914 to 1931.
 He directed The Blue Paradise in its original production at the Casino Theatre beginning in August 1915.
-He also staged the musical comedy operetta The Well of Romance in 1930.
+He also staged the comic operetta The Well of Romance in 1930.